U.S. chief justice slams Schumer for 'dangerous' comment on justices in abortion case

 He added that Schumer was referring to the “political price” Republicans will pay for putting Kavanaugh and Gorsuch on the court and “warning that the justices will unleash (a) major grassroots movement on the issue of reproductive rights against the decision.”

-Reporting by Jan Wolfe; Additional reporting by Andrew Chung; Editing by Will Dunham and Cynthia Osterman
+Reporting by Jan Wolfe; Additional reporting by Andrew Chung; Editing by Will Dunham, Cynthia Osterman and Sonya Hepinstall